Vaccines are medicines that help to protect you and your family from infectious diseases by boosting your immune system.

 It’s best to talk with your GP, child and family health nurse or paediatrician about vaccines.
 These people are health experts who know you and your family.
 They’ll listen to you, take the time to answer your questions, and give you the most up-to-date information about vaccines.

 There are specialist immunisation services in most states and territories.
-These clinics are for children who’ve had adverse reactions to vaccines in the past or who are in high-risk groups, or for families who are concerned about vaccinating their children.
-You usually need a referral from your GP or specialist to go to one of these clinics.
+These services are for children who’ve had adverse reactions to vaccines in the past or who are in high-risk groups, or for families who are concerned about vaccinating their children.
+You usually need a referral from your GP or specialist to go to one of these services.

 Vaccines, vaccination and immunisation